 Looking at the MedSailors Greece Athens Voyager sailing trip through the Saronic Islands?
 Here’s a detailed and honest review of my week on the water.

-It’s safe to say that I am literally obsessed with MedSailors, having done three of their six routes (and with the fourth already pencilled in for 2025!).
+It’s safe to say that I am literally obsessed with MedSailors, having done three of their routes (and with another already pencilled in for 2025!).

 These legends run the best flotilla-style sailing trips in the Mediterranean, offering sun-seekers seven days and six nights of dreamy swim stops and island visits, with plenty of opportunities to devour local food, explore by bike or scooter, paddleboard around the bays, or indulge in free-pour cocktails before hitting the dancefloor.